cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON)); if err go to step 1.

-8. verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A. if failed verify, the safety state time stamp is longer than 5 minutes from now, then generate a new state on own safety base.
+8. verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A. if failed verify, the safety state time stamp is longer than 5 minutes from now, then generate a new state on own safety root, this will cause safety miner = previous safety miner to trigger voting.
 If safety time stamp is less than 5 minutes, go to step 1.

 9. Now verification succesful,
 X = {